andrewboldi/Pathfinder/README.md

 - Navigate: Provide people a way to enjoy their routes through customizing their scenery.
 - Explore: Provide people a way to enjoy their city through an automatic route generator.

+## Defintions TODO (6/8/2022)

 ## Justification

+Taking on a project such as this are relatively nontrivial and requires extensive planning and coordination.
+The following analysis will attempt to understand the rationale behind this project and similar work that has been done.

 ### Travel Industry